hiralinda/social-network/README.md

 # Social Network

 [This project](https://cs50.harvard.edu/web/2020/projects/4/network/) is a part of the CS50 Web Programming with Python and JavaScript course.
 A social network application that allows users to make posts, follow other users, and like posts.
+Users are also allowed to go on Settings and change the background of the website based on their preference.
 Built using Django, JavaScript, HTML, and Bootstrap for the layout.

 ## Video Preview